-Darkes Road South West
+14.5.8 Darkes Road South West

-Figure 28.
-Darkes Road South West Neighbourhood Plan
+Figure 28 - Darkes Road South West Neighbourhood Plan

-- Lot width, depth and aspect are to be in accordance with Figure 28 above and are not required to comply with Chapter B2 Section 6 Subdivision Lot Layout - Aspect & Solar Access Orientation as well as Section 8 Lot Width & Depth Requirements.
+- 1) Lot width, depth and aspect are to be in accordance with Figure 28 above and are not required to comply with DCP Chapter B2: Residential Development, Section 6 Subdivision Lot Layout Aspect & Solar Access Orientation as well as Section 8 Lot Width & Depth Requirements.
 The relevant issues have been considered and the lot layout and details shown are considered acceptable.
-Should the lot layout depart substantially from that shown then compliance with Chapter B2 is required unless variation is sought in accordance with Chapter A1. - 2.
-On an allotment with an area less than 450m2 and a lot width 10m or less, where an easement for access and maintenance as well as driveway crossing locations (which are located so as not to adversely impact on-street parking capacity) are provided on title, a zero side setback may be applied to one side for the single storey component of the dwelling.
-The two storey component of the dwelling is to be setback further as required by the formula in (2).
-This control does not apply to a secondary street frontage. - 3.
-For lots with a dual road frontage: - (a) West Dapto Road and Darkes Road is considered to be the primary road frontage and the internal unnamed road is considered to be the secondary road frontage and the rear of the - (b) All dwellings must face, address and activate the primary road frontage of West Dapto Road and Darkes Road; - (c) Carports or garages must be located and accessed from the secondary road frontage rear of - (d) Minimum rear setbacks are to remain in accordance with Chapter B1, garages and carports are to have a minimum rear setback of 5.5m in accordance with the principles shown in Figure below;
+Should the lot layout depart substantially from that shown then compliance with DCP Chapter B2 is required unless variation is sought in accordance with DCP Chapter A1: Ecologically Sustainable Development. - 2) On an allotment with an area less than 450m2 and a lot width 10m or less, where an easement for access and maintenance as well as driveway crossing locations (which are located so as not to adversely impact on-street parking capacity) are provided on title, a zero side setback may be applied to one side for the single storey component of the dwelling.
+The two storey component of the dwelling is to be setback further as required by the formula in 2).
+This control does not apply to a secondary street frontage. - 3) For lots with a dual road frontage: - i) West Dapto Road and Darkes Road is considered to be the primary road frontage and the internal unnamed road is considered to be the secondary road frontage and the rear of the lots; - ii) All dwellings must face, address and activate the primary road frontage of West Dapto Road and Darkes Road: - iii) Carports or garages must be located and accessed from the secondary road frontage rear of the lots: - iv) Minimum rear setbacks are to remain in accordance with DCP Chapter B1: Residential Development, garages and carports are to have a minimum rear setback of 5.5m in accordance with the principles shown in Figure 29 below; - v) Fencing and landscaping treatment of the secondary road frontage is in accordance with the principles shown in Figure 29.
+Examples of articulated fencing include, but are not limited to: - a.
+Masonry to 1.2m high with open type lattice or slats above with masonry elements no wider than 150mm; - b.
+Timber Lap and Cap; - c.
+Colorbond solid to 1.2m with Colorbond lattice style top sections.